Best Things to Do in Sydney

 The hike will take at least two hours – and possibly more if you find a scenic spot to have a welcome picnic somewhere along the track!

 Specifically, it was the Dharug (or Darug) tribe that created the spectacular rock paintings at the Red Hands Cave between 500 and 1600 years ago.
 Their descendants have maintained the remarkable hand collage ever since.
-Not surprisingly, the colourful handprints of distinct hands are some of the sparse traces we have of the indigenous people living in clans in the Blue Mountains.
+Not surprisingly, the colourful handprints of distinct hands are some of the sparse traces of the indigenous people living in clans in the Blue Mountains.

-Around 12:30 – 13:00 you should be back at Glenbrook Station, ready to get on towards Katoomba.
+Around 12:30 – 13:00, you should be back at Glenbrook Station, ready to get on towards Katoomba.

 You will continue for another hour by train to Katoomba, located deep inside the Blue Mountains.
-It is the top visited site in the Blue Mountains – and only known since 1879 when the Katoomba Coal Mine was opened!
+It is the top visited site in the Blue Mountains – and only known since 1879 when Katoomba Coal Mine was opened!

 Another option is the Scenic Cableway.
 It will take you down and 545 m into the rainforest of the Jamison Valley.